libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 version and the other peer runs the version that supports this feature, the negotiated protocol is "libp2p".

-In the case "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no multiplexer was selected.
+In the case that "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no multiplexer was selected.
 And the upgrade process MUST fall back to the multistream-selection protocol to to negotiate the multiplexer to be selected.
 This fallback behavior ensures